Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • Description of the dosage form and package details.

-• The acceptance limit of materials and qualitative and quantity requirements.
+• Acceptance limits for materials and qualitative and quantitative requirements.

-• The storage conditions and precautions, where applicable, and the shelf-life.
+• Storage conditions and precautions, if applicable, and shelf-life.

 Master Formula Records: